-Search this value: shortcut for creating a criterion that searches for the value in the corresponding field and in the whole log or view.
-This search type is the same as dragging and dropping the value.
+- Add this value as a search criterion: shortcut for creating a criterion that searches for the value in the corresponding field and in the whole log or view.
+This search type is the same as dragging and dropping the value. - See the entire line: action displaying a window that contains all fields in the row of logs, grouped by theme.
+It is possible to browse through log files to view the details of the previous and following rows.